 10 Things You Should Do While Movers are Moving

-March 16, 2021 | Leasing Team | Moving Tips
+Published March 16, 2021 | Updated April 4, 2025 | Moving Tips

-Packing ahead of time is key to a stress-free move.
+Packing ahead of time is key to a stress-free bigger move.
 There are also things you can do while the movers are moving boxes to make the transition much smoother.

-Check out our moving tips below.
+Check out these helpful moving tips!

-DONT Surprise the Movers
+DON'T Surprise the Movers

 While movers are happy to help you move all of your belongings, try to avoid buying new stuff a day before the move.